finos/community/.github/ISSUE_TEMPLATE/Software-Project-Contribution.md

 # Onboarding Process

-Completing an onboarding of a project into FINOS requires following these 4 main steps:
+Completing an onboarding of a project into FINOS requires following these 5 main steps:

 1.  **Describing the Contribution** _led by contributor_
 2.  **FINOS Approval** _led by FINOS Point of Contact (POC)_
 3.  **Preparing for Onboarding** _led by contributor_
 4.  **Onboarding** _completed by FINOS Infra_
+5.  **Announcement** _led by FINOS Point of Contact (POC)_

 # 1. Describing The Contribution